-The reason I am bringing this to your attention is because this is very important as the products are the key component that determine whether or not the company is a legitimate MLM company or a scam pyramid scheme.
+The reason I am bringing this to your attention is that this is very important as the products are the key component that determines whether or not the company is a legitimate MLM company or a scam pyramid scheme.

 Pyramid schemes are dangerous because not only are they illegal, but they inevitably collapse which means investors often end up losing all of their money rather than actually making it.

 2 similar companies named MOBE & Digital Altitude were recently shut down by the FTC after the FTC deemed them to be pyramid schemes.
 They too sold digital training just like the Finish Line Network but the FTC claimed that the emphasis was on the business opportunity & that the products didn’t provide real value.